Azure/flamenco-manager-azure/README.md

     location of your choosing.

-After each prompt, your answer is stored in `azure_config.yaml`, and will be used in subsequent runs of `flamenco-deploy-azure`.
-If you want to change your answer, just delete the corresponding part of `azure_config.yaml` and re-run `flamenco-deploy-azure`.
+After each prompt, your answer is stored in `azure_config.yaml`, and will be used in subsequent runs of `flamenco-manager-azure`.
+If you want to change your answer, just delete the corresponding part of `azure_config.yaml` and re-run `flamenco-manager-azure`.

 The deployment takes approximately 10 minutes.